densitydesign/teaching-dd15/content/syllabus/body.md

 At the end of this phase, each group design and deliver an interactive research report and present it to the class.
 The research report is a visual atlas (Venturini et al., 2015) of the issue under study according to the web: a mapping of the issue resonance, sources, actors, textual and visual language in different spaces of the web.

 ## Learning goals
-1. to demarcate spaces on the web through *query design*;
+1. To critically reflect on *data collection* as a design activity.
-2. to *repurpose* online digital objects (e.g. links, likes, shares, timestamps) for research;
+2. To *repurpose* online digital objects (e.g. links, likes, shares, timestamps) for research.
-3. to critically reflect on *data collection as a design activity*;
+3. To design *queries* for data collection.
-4. to use *data visualization as a tool* in the research process.
+4. To use *data visualization as a tool* in the research process.
+5. To design research *protocols*.

 ## Output
 Interactive research report.
 Examples from previous years: